What is a progress bar?

-Most progress bars are fake.
-While the progress bar pattern is designed around a part-to-whole relationship, with the whole being the total size of some task and the part being the portion of the task that has been completed so far.
+Progress bars are designed around a part-to-whole relationship, with the whole being the total size of the task, and the part being the portion of the task completed so far.
 Typically they take the form of an animation, with a line or bar graphically representing the full length of the task to be completed, and an ever growing portion of that line changing to a different color as the task progresses.

-This is a good thing, too, as the actual progress is also often impossible to know.
+In any case, the actual progress of a task is often impossible to know.
 When performing a network request or other asynchronous action online, an app has no way of knowing how far along the remote process has progressed.
-It only knows the beginning and end: when the request begins and then when it succeeds or fails.
-And so for most apps that feature progress bars, such as Apple’s Safari browser, the progress bar will advance by a certain amount, slow to a crawl, and then rush to complete.
+It only knows the beginning and end; when the request begins and then when it succeeds or fails.

 Why fake it?

-No one likes to wait, but waiting can sometimes add value to what comes next.
-Comparison apps, especially in the security and travel industries, often introduce artificial waiting in order to make their results feel more valuable, more like the patient output of heavy bespoke calculations.
-It works.
+No one likes to wait, and yet sometimes waiting can add value to what follows.
+Comparison apps, especially in the security and travel industries, often introduce artificial waiting in order to make their results feel more valuable; as if they were the outcome of heavy bespoke calculations.
+It works!

 When waiting is just waiting, be sure to choose your progress bar carefully.
-In one famous example, Facebook found that by replacing their branded loading indicator with a stock device spinner, users were more likely to blame their device for the delay rather than Facebook’s service.
+In one famous example, Facebook found that by replacing their branded loading indicator with a stock device spinner, users were more likely to put blame for the delay on their device than on Facebook.

-No matter how well you design your progress bar, your user shouldn’t have too much time to appreciate it!
+In any case, though, no matter how well you design your progress bar, your user shouldn’t be given too much time to admire it!

-If you want to experiment with Apple’s misleading-but-effective progress bar animations, try using an animating with Framer’s Keyframes feature.
+Want to experiment with Apple’s misleading-but-effective progress bar animations?
+Try animating with Keyframes feature from Framer Motion!